 You may fall into this category if you generate or distribute electricity on:

-- a site you don't own or occupy
+- a site you do not own or occupy

-- a portion of a site that you occupy (but don't own) for the purpose of generating and distributing electricity.
+- a portion of a site that you occupy (but do not own) for the purpose of generating and distributing electricity.

 You may also fall into this category if you supply or sell electricity: